Salesforce Success Story: 3X ROI Within 12 Months

 1. Lack of Standardized Sales Processes

-Each sales representative followed their own approach to prospecting, qualification, and closing.
+Each sales representative followed their approach to prospecting, qualification, and closing.
 This inconsistency led to unpredictable results and made it difficult to replicate success across teams.

 2. Limited Pipeline Visibility